Unpack your pain. Honor your body. Reclaim your peace. Thrive.

-As a therapist, I strive to provide all of my clients a warm, empathetic and open space to share your truth unapologetically, provide resources and informed education on mental health and all the nuances that come with it, and collaborate with you towards creating goals that center self-empowerment, acceptance, an improved sense of self, and renewed hope that you can live the meaningful life you desire for yourself!
+This personal understanding drives my passion to help empower others to realize they deserve to have a fulfilling life after experiencing discouragement and hopelessness, and is also part of what fuels me to consistently strive to provide all of my clients an empathetic and open space to share your truth unapologetically, provide resources and informed education on mental health and all the nuances that come with it, and collaborate with you towards creating goals that center self-empowerment, acceptance, an improved sense of self, and renewed hope that you can live the meaningful life you desire for yourself amidst life’s challenges!

 When I’m not in sessions with my clients, you can find me trying to live out my own meaningful life by ways of going on walks while listening to 90s music, fantasizing about ways to travel the world to live out my foodie life, watching shows and movies that ultimately end up being about the nuances of the human condition (seriously, I’ve accepted this topic is just a part of me at this point) and trying to connect back to my creative roots and outlets of reading and writing (I can only seem to hold focus and energy for YA novels these days, but if you have any good books recs, it’s always appreciated here).